Huanshere/VideoLingo/README.en.md

 ### Important Notes:

-1. The integrated package uses the CPU version of torch, with a size of about **2.6G**.
+1. The integrated package uses the CPU version of the torch, with a size of about **2.6G**.
-2. When using UVR5 for voice separation in the dubbing step, the CPU version will be significantly slower than GPU-accelerated torch.
+2. The CPU version will be significantly slower than GPU-accelerated torch When using UVR5 for voice separation in the dubbing step.
 3. The integrated package **only supports calling whisperXapi ☁️ via API**, and does not support running whisperX locally 💻.
 4. The whisperXapi used in the integrated package does not support Chinese transcription.
 If you need to use Chinese, please install from source code and use locally run whisperX 💻.
-5. The integrated package has not yet performed UVR5 voice separation in the transcription step, so it is not recommended to use videos with noisy BGM.
+5. The integrated package has not yet performed UVR5 voice separation in the transcription step, so using videos with noisy BGM is not recommended.

 If you need the following features, please install from source code (requires an Nvidia GPU and at least **20G** of disk space):
 - Input language is Chinese